deriv-com/flutter-chart/docs/contribution.md

 *Adding new features or modifying existing ones*:

 **Plan the Architecture**: Consider the best approach for implementing the new features within the existing package architecture.
 Determine if it's necessary to introduce new widgets, data models, or rendering techniques.
 Evaluate the impact on performance, code organization, and maintainability.
 One key factor is to make the Chart know less about what it is rendering and have a consistent rendering step and depend on abstraction to function.
-To have functionality in small pieces and components and encapsulate in a way that makes sense.
+To have functionality in small pieces and components and encapsulate them in a way that makes sense.

 **Define a Clear API**: define a clear and intuitive API for adding new features.
 Consider how the users of the package will interact with the new functionality and design an API that is consistent with the existing package conventions.